amber-lang/amber-docs/docs/stdlib/doc/env.md

 pub fun load_env_file(file: Text = ".env"): Null
 ```

-Load the env file in the environment, using `xargs`
+Loads the env file in the environment, using `xargs`.

 ## `shell_isset`